VenkteshV/IR_project_19/README.md

 # Following are instructions to run the demo
 # Running frontend

-cd taxonomy-recommender-ui
+cd taxonomy-recommender-ui <br />
-RUN npm install and then
+RUN npm install and then  <br />
-RUN npm start
+RUN npm start   <br />

 # running backend
-First download IR_project_model_hyperbolic_hinge_5_1.zip and unzip it into models folder of IR_project_backend Run python app.py to start the backend
+First download IR_project_model_hyperbolic_hinge_5_1.zip and unzip it into models folder of IR_project_backend  <br />
+Run python app.py to start the backend   <br />
-Navigate to http://localhost:3200 and upload files to get taxonomy recommendations
+Navigate to http://localhost:3200 and upload files to get taxonomy recommendations   <br />